 Personal Trainer Insurance

-Quotes for personal trainers are for liability coverage, which provides protection against claims arising from bodily injury or property damage to others.
+Quotes for personal trainer insurance are for liability coverage, which provides protection against claims arising from bodily injury or property damage to others.
 Having insurance for the life of your career is important, because you can be exposed to a lawsuit even years after injury has occurred.

 Many gyms and facilities will require you to provide your own insurance, but some may cover you under their own policy.
 Be sure to find out if they cover you while training at their facility.